mpodlasin/mpodlasin-website/src/pages/articles/generators-iii.md

 }
 ```

-As you can see, we've also added a log, to make sure when `return` really gets called.
+As you can see, we've also added a log, to find out when that `return` method really gets called.

 Let's now run a `for ... of` loop with a `break`: